HassyTeam/HAssembly-Wallpaper/README.md

 # HAssembly-Wallpaper
-## A live wallpaper made by Hassy Team™
+## A live Assembly style wallpaper made by Hassy Team™

 # Description
 This repo has a wallpaper for use in the Finnish LAN and demoparty Assembly. **THIS IS NOT A OFFICIAL WALLPAPER AND IT'S NOT MADE NOR AFFILIATED WITH Assembly Organizing Oy**